 Oceans are deep as well as wide.

-The average ocean is a little over two miles deep.
-The deepest part of the ocean, though, is Mariana Trench in the Pacific Ocean which is almost seven miles deep!
+The average ocean is a little over 2 miles deep.
+The deepest part of the ocean, though, is the Mariana Trench in the Pacific Ocean, which is almost 7 miles deep!

 The ocean floor has many levels.

+This might be one of the most interesting ocean facts on this list.
 The continental shelf, the shallowest part, runs along the edges of the continents.
-They slow down towards the deep parts, which are called the basins.
+They slow down toward the deep parts, which are called the basins.
 All the way at the bottom of the basins are large, flat plains.
 Deep cracks in the ocean floor are called trenches.

 Ocean water is constantly in motion.

 Winds and other forces move large amounts of ocean water around Earth in patterns called currents.
 Watch this great video to learn more!

 The warm currents usually bring warm weather and rain while cold currents often cause a dry climate.

 There is life on all levels of Earth’s oceans.